 High Court ruling may hurt claims of talc link to cancer

-Experts say a Supreme Court ruling this week could have a "chilling effect" on the many lawsuits filed in St. Louis claiming talcum powder causes a deadly form of cancer in women.
+A Supreme Court ruling this week could have a "chilling effect" on the many lawsuits filed in St. Louis claiming talcum powder causes a deadly form of cancer in women, including cases under appeal in which stricken women and their survivors have been awarded more than $300 million, experts said Tuesday.
 Justices ruled 8-1 Monday that hundreds of out-state-residents can't sue Bristol-Myers Squibb Co.

 Add your comments below